berthutapea/mern-employee-salary-management/README.md

 - Open the project in your prefered code editor.
 - Go to terminal -> New terminal (If you are using VS code)
-- Split your terminal into two (run the client on one terminal and the server on the other terminal)
+- Split your terminal into two (run the Frontend on one terminal and the server on the other terminal)

 In the first terminal

 ```
 $ cd Fronted
-$ npm install (to install client-side dependencies)
+$ npm install (to install Frontend-side dependencies)
-$ npm run dev(to start the client)
+$ npm run dev(to start the Frontend)
 ```

 In the second terminal